Contact Support

 A dashboard is a visual display of the most important information needed to achieve one or more objectives; consolidated and arranged on a single screen so the information can be monitored at a glance.

-If the data item being published does not include all of those components - especially if it include lists that may extend multiple pages - do not select dashboard.
-Select Report or Visualization instead.
+If the data item being published does not include all of those components - especially if it include lists that may extend multiple pages - do not select dashboard; select Report or Visualization instead.

 • Visualization In a business intelligence context, visualization is the act of transforming tabular data into a visual representation that allows a user to more easily interpret the data's meaning.
 If a data item has charts, or other graphical representations of tabular data, but doesn't rise to the level of a dashboard, this would be a good option.

 • Report A listing of tabular data - often with the potential for multiple pages - with minimal graphical elements.
+Only reports appear in the MAUI report interface.

 • Dataset A collection of related sets of information that is composed of separate elements but can be manipulated as a unit by a computer.
 An example would be an Excel workbook or CSV file (either uploaded to Campus Data or linked to in another repository).